 For example, most headaches are due to stress and magnesium deficiency.
-While taking a headache pill such as naproxen, ibuprofen, or acetaminophen may relieve your headache temporarily, it does not address the root cause.
+While taking a pill for a headache, such as naproxen, ibuprofen, or acetaminophen, may relieve your headache temporarily, it does not address the root cause.
 Stress and magnesium deficiency are also common causes of muscle aches, insomnia and anxiety.

 Vitamin D deficiency is a common contributory factor for fatigue, muscle aches, mood disorders, impaired immune system, and cardiovascular disorders.

 Zinc deficiency is common and is a risk factor for an impaired immune system and lack of energy.

 Depressed mood, anxiety and insomnia are often due to emotional stress and deficiencies of Vitamin D, magnesium and zinc.
 In addition, underactive thyroid is also a common cause of depression.
 Mental fog is often a symptom of underlying depression.